joshwright04/music-ml/README.md

 The project has two main goals:

-1. Train baseline classification models to identify the genre of songs from extracted audio features.
+1. Train baseline classification ML models to identify the genre of songs from extracted audio features.
-2. Train a VAE on genre-specific audio samples to generate new songs, then evaluate whether those generated songs preserve genre characteristics by passing them through the baseline classifiers.
+2. Train a VAE on genre-specific audio samples to generate new 3 second songs snippets, then evaluate whether those generated songs preserve genre characteristics by passing them through the baseline classifiers.

-This creates both a generation pipeline and a quantitative evaluation method for generated audio.
+This creates both a generation and a quantitative evaluation method for generated audio.

 ---